 If you are using a tow vehicle, I will give you instructions as to how to avoid the well area.

-There is no dump here, so water would be just for filling your potable water.
+I have no RV dump, so water would be just for filling your potable water.

 I have private alley access to my backlot.
 It is narrow but very negotiable.
 However, there is a well to cross at the entry, and it needs to be traversed with supervision.

 There is room for more rigs, but it is a little uneven and it is not totally open area.
 However there is plenty of room.

-I have had a 35 foot 5th wheel live here, and I owned a 27 ft pull trailer as well as a 24 ft class A and a 19 ft Class C. I now own a 25 ft pull trailer.
+I have had a 35 foot 5th wheel live here, and I owned a 27 ft pull trailer as well as a 24 ft class A and a 19 ft Class C. I just sold my 25 ft pull trailer.

 I prefer not to have any large Class A's.
 It would be problematic to negotiate as they are higher.
 5th wheels, especially the newer models are very tall and the pull through area might be interesting due to a large cottonwood I have.
 However there is room to come in, and do a 3 point turnaround.

 There is lots of room to turn around and park extra vehicles near your camper or motorhome, and if you have 2 rigs in your party I might consider this as well depending on the type.

 Dates are to be determined at the time of notification from the prospective boondocker.